-All the information in the EPC method is obtained thanks to computer processing of images and mass data.
+All the information in the GDV method is obtained thanks to computer processing of images and mass data.
 Without the methods of computer processing and specialized (specialized in USA) software, registering the glows of biological objects would be of no practical significance.

-EPC measures the stimulated optoelectronic emission of a biological object.
-During the measurement process, an electric current flows through the circuitry of the EPC device.
+GDV measures the stimulated optoelectronic emission of a biological object.
+During the measurement process, an electric current flows through the circuitry of the GDV device.
 Thanks to the construction of the device, the current is a pulse current and is very small – micro amps.
 This is why the current causes no substantive physiological effects and is totally safe for the human body.
 But what kind of current is this in biophysical terms?

 An electric current can be dependent on the conveyance of electrons or ions.
 When voltage pulses lasting longer than a few milliseconds are transmitted to the cutaneous covering, tissue depolarization takes place and ions are conveyed.
 This is why a number of electro-physical methods, such as electroencephalography or electro-acupuncture experience tissue polarization due to overlapping of electrodes, and poses a major problem that is resolved by using special pastes or gels.
-The EPC method uses short pulses, so depolarization does not occur and ionic currents are not stimulated.
+The GDV method uses short pulses, so depolarization does not occur and ionic currents are not stimulated.

 Where does the electronic current in the body come from?

-Let us look at the time curve of change in the surface area of the EPC signal of the cutaneous covering (Fig. 1.1).
+Let us look at the time curve of change in the surface area of the GDV signal of the cutaneous covering (Fig. 1.1).
 A typical curve initially falls, and shortly after the beginning of the measurement it stays at a relatively stable level, with occasional fluctuations.